 What our students say

 “What I really love is how close the students are with each other and how close our relationship is with our teachers.
 Our professors seem to go completely out of their way to help us and make sure we thoroughly understand everything to become great pharmacists.” – Marissa McCoy, Class of 2018

 “Being awarded the Walgreens Diversity Scholarships was truly an honor and privilege for me.
 It made me realize the importance of scholarships and how it truly helps us students not only financially, but also reinforces us to keep pursuing our endeavors throughout our pharmacy careers.” – Priscilla Adjei-Baffour, Class of 2016

 Interested in joining the Marshall Pharmily?

 - Admissions Requirements – What courses do you need to apply?
 Click here to check out our prerequisite courses and course equivalents for your institution.

 - Schedule a Campus Visit – Videos and photos cannot do our facilities justice.
-Schedule a private or group campus visit with our Director of Recruitment.
+Schedule a private or group campus visit with our Recruiting Specialist.